Manchester City F.C. in international football

-Manchester City Football Club, an English professional association football club, has gained entry to Union of European Football Associations (UEFA) competitions on several occasions.
-They have represented England in the European Cup (now the Champions League) on twelve occasions, the UEFA Cup (now the Europa League) on seven occasions, and the now-defunct Cup Winners' Cup twice.
-Manchester City are one of thirteen English football clubs to have won a European title, in City's case the 1969–70 Cup Winners' Cup.
+Manchester City Football Club, an English professional association football club, has gained entry to Union of European Football Associations (UEFA) competitions on multiple occasions.
+They have represented England in the European Cup (now the Champions League) on sixteen occasions, the UEFA Cup (now the Europa League) on eight occasions, in the now-defunct Cup Winners' Cup twice, the UEFA Super Cup once, and at the FIFA Club World Cup twice.
+Manchester City are one of thirteen English football clubs to have won European and worldwide titles, in City's case the 1969–70 Cup Winners' Cup, 2022–23 Champions League, 2023 Super Cup and 2023 Club World Cup.

-The club's first entry into European competition occurred in 1968, as a result of winning the 1967–68 Football League Championship.
-However, the participation was short-lived, as the club suffered a surprise defeat at the hands of Fenerbahçe in the first round.
-Entry into the Cup Winners' Cup the following season was more successful; Manchester City won the competition, defeating Górnik Zabrze 2–1 at the Prater Stadium in Vienna.
-The club reached the semi-final of the same competition the following year, and continued to play European football regularly during the 1970s.
-The club then endured a period of decline, and did not play in Europe again until 2003, a gap of 24 years.
-Since then the club has qualified for European competition on a regular basis; they progressed past the quarter-final stage of a continental competition three times during that period, reaching the semi-finals of the 2015–16 and 2021–22 UEFA Champions League, as well as losing their first ever European Cup final to Chelsea in 2020–21.
+The club's first entry into European competition occurred in 1968, as a result of winning the Football League Championship.
+However, the participation was short-lived, as Manchester City suffered a surprise defeat at the hands of Fenerbahçe in the first round.
+Entry into the Cup Winners' Cup the following season was more successful; Manchester City won the competition, defeating Górnik Zabrze 2–1 in the final at the Prater Stadium in Vienna.
+The club reached the semi-finals of the same competition the following year, and continued to play European football regularly during the 1970s.
+City then endured a period of decline, and did not play in Europe again until 2003, a gap of 24 years.
+Since then, the Blues have qualified for European competition on a regular basis; they progressed past the quarter-final stage of a continental competition four times during that period, reaching the semi-finals of the 2015–16 and 2021–22 Champions League, losing their maiden European Cup final to Chelsea in 2020–21, and winning their first-ever European championship in 2022–23.

-In the 1970s Manchester City also had a track record of repeated entry into several of the non-UEFA sanctioned European competitions which were run in the era, including the Anglo-Italian League Cup and the Texaco Cup.
+In the 1970s, Manchester City also had a track record of repeated entry into several of the non-UEFA sanctioned European competitions which were run in the era, including the Anglo-Italian League Cup and Texaco Cup.